 Super loaded martabak, traditional pandan kueh, mie goreng and more.
 Yoi is a foodie fave for good reason.
 The restaurant does a stellar Indonesian brunch and even the coffee has an Indo twist.
 But the must-try dish is the famous salted egg chicken.
 Buttery, rich and just a tiny bit funky, it’s a deliciously unexpected combo of fried noodles, salted egg sauce and crispy fried chicken.

 Sleek interiors, punchy flavours, Instagrammable desserts and a hidden laneway location.
 The modern Indonesian masters (and MKR winners) at Makan have nailed the Melbourne foodie brief.
-Start with a lychee martini before diving into shared dishes like soft shell crab buns and chilli-salted corn on the cob.
-The nasi goreng bebek is a crowd pleaser.
-This fried rice dish is loaded with crispy duck, garlic crackers and pickles.
+Start with a lychee martini before diving into shared dishes like soft shell crab buns and chilli-salted corn ribs.
+The nasi goreng is a crowd pleaser.
+This fried rice dish is loaded with chicken satay and fried egg.

-By day it’s Japanese sandwich shop Meet Sando.
-But by night, this eatery is an authentic Indonesian diner with a cult following.
+Queen Vic Market is home to an authentic Indonesian diner with a cult following.
 At Kenangan grilled satay skewers come coated in a thick, glossy sauce, and fried beef ribs melt off the bone.
 Try nasi campur, fried tempeh and bebek betutu.
 The roasted duck is given an extra oomph with a topping of crispy chicken skin.
 A generous helping of sambal is essential, and there are five varieties of the chilli sauce to choose from.

 More Indonesian dining in Melbourne